 Clothes and shoes, especially kids.
 However, women’s and men’s designer brands, vintage styles, and maternity clothes sell the best!

 Unopened, safety-sealed beauty products.

 Beauty tools like curling irons, flat irons, gel polish lamps, etc.

 Kitchen tools and small appliances.

-Yard, car, and household tools, including small appliances like vacuums and carpet/tile cleaners.
+Yard, car, household tools, and small appliances like vacuums and carpet/tile cleaners.